TcMenu/tcMenuLib/examples/colorTftEthernet32/README.md

-# Colour ILI9431 TFT example with Ethernet control
+# Adafruit_GFX ILI9431 Arduino menu example with Ethernet control

  This example shows a more complex menu with the following components.